 What it stands for What it means for messaging or what to ask yourself before messaging R Role & responsibilities Is this job or assignment I'm giving to this individual within their defined role and responsibilities?
 If it is, it may be helpful to connect this assignment to their role ("Since you're the shift supervisor, I'd like to ask you to").
 If it isn't, you may want to consider whether this is the person who should be tasked with this assignment, or if it should affect your messaging ("I know this isn't your normal role, but I'd like to see if you could").
 This kind of messaging can help a team member understand if this task is within their expected duties, or if it is a development opportunity (i.e., something that they are being entrusted with beyond their typical role).
-I Information, materials, and supplies What information, materials, or supplies does this person need to do this job?
+1 Information, materials, and supplies What information, materials, or supplies does this person need to do this job?
 Do they need an address, phone number, or other contact information for a customer, partner, or team member?
 Does this mean they need access to a system or a facility?
-And - do they have the equipment, tools, and other materials they need to get the job done?
-S Skills All too often overlooked is ensuring that the individual has the skills needed to do the job or assignment.
+And - do they have the equipment, tools, and other materials they need to get the job done? job or assignment.
+If "Have you done som you start this job to s "Let's do this one tin course, a documente All too often overlooked is ensuring that the individual has the skills needed to do the job or assignment.
 If you're uncertain, you may want to include a message such as "Have you done something like this before?" or "Let's check in a few hours/days after you start this job to see if you have any questions."
 Even better, you may want to say "Let's do this one time together, and then you can do it on your own after that."
-Of course, a documented procedure or process for a certain job or assignment can go a long way to transferring the knowledge and skills needed. Е Expectations Once again, often overlooked or not emphasized enough - what are the expectations for the completion of this specific job or assignment?
+Of course, a documented procedure or process for a certain job or assignment can go a long way to transferring the knowledge and skills needed. Ε Expectations Once again, often overlooked or not emphasized enough - what are the expectations for the completion of this specific job or assignment?
 Is there a timeline in which this job needs to be completed?
 Are there quality standards that need to be met?
 Does some action need to be taken when the job is complete (notify someone, do something in a system, etc.)?